CMakePP/CMakePPLang/paper/paper.md

 there is some high-level documentation, there is little to no API or detailed developer documentation.
 This makes it very challenging for a new developer to figure out what is going on.
-Initially, forking and expanding on CMake++ was considered, but it was determined that it would take similar time to come decipher CMake++ as it would to develop CMakePPLang.
+Initially, forking and expanding on CMake++ was considered, but it was determined that it would take similar time to decipher CMake++ as it would to develop CMakePPLang.

 CMakePPLang has been developed to provide extensions to the CMake language